oplS16projects/Fred-s-Stockroom/README.md

 ***Students: this document is actively being revised.
 All dates and info are subject to change.***

-Project Proposal is due Mon 2016-04-04 at 8am
+Project Proposal is due Mon 2016-04-04

-Produce a plan for your final project, and prepare an in-class presentation.
+* Produce a plan for your final project, and prepare an in-class presentation.
+* Start your real project repository

 Ask questions, as always, [on our discussion forum!][forum]

 ## Written Proposal Instructions

 Teams will submit ONE written proposal, with sections that each member has done individually detailing their proposed contributions.
-The submission will be on github, as a pull request of this very file.
+The submission will be the `README.md` file in your brand-new project repository, which you'll make.

 You must start using GitHub collaboratively from this point forward.

+Instructions:

-Instructions to: create a new repo as part of the `oplS16projects` organization; add your teammates to it; make sure everyone contributes to your new `README.md` file which is your proposal.
+1. create a new repo as part of the `oplS16projects` organization; add your teammates to it
+2. Copy the content from the [template file](template.md) into your `README.md`
+3. Everyone on the team contributes their sections to your `README.md` file.
+4. Send Fred/Mark the link to your new repository (exactly how TBD)

+And now some detail on what to write _in_ the report.

 **Overall guidance:** *You should be proposing something that you have high confidence that you can achieve, and the proposal should project that confidence.*

 The proposal should be no longer than necessary, but long enough to include critical detail.
 Three pages is appropriate.
 Diagrams are welcome.

-Below is a template proposal report.

 Remember, you can do some neat [formatting things with Markdown.][markdown]